Why Functional Fragrance Gets More Effective Over Time

 In practice, this process is called scent anchoring — the deliberate use of a consistent sensory cue to build a conditioned state-shift response.
 It's the same mechanism that makes a song bring back a vivid memory, or the smell of a specific place immediately transport you to a past experience.
 The difference is that those associations formed incidentally; scent anchoring forms them intentionally.

-The conditions that build scent anchoring fastest:
+The conditions that build scent anchoring most effectively:

 Specificity of pairing.
 The association forms between a specific scent and a specific state.
 CALM used only when the nervous system is activated and needs to come down will build a stronger downregulation anchor than CALM used randomly across different states.
 FOCUS used specifically at the moment of sitting down to work — not during a break, not during a meeting — will build a stronger task-initiation anchor.